Compare Project Repat, Campus Quilts & Too Cool T-shirt Quilts

 I always wished I had a quilt or blanket from each company so I could compare the products head to head.
 Instead of wishing, I decided to actually have those companies make a T-shirt quilt or blanket for me.

 To make the comparison fair, I purchased three groups of identical T-shirts.
 I visited over 20 Goodwill stores searching for groups of three identical T-shirts.
-Finally, we had three identical groups of 15 T-shirts.
+Finally, I had three identical groups of 15 T-shirts.

 Next, we ordered a quilt from Campus Quilts and a blanket from Project Repat.